TnTech-ECE/CapstoneStarterRepo/Reports/Project Proposal Specifications.md

 - All submissions must be composed in markdown format.
 - All sources must be cited unless the information is common knowledge for the target audience.
 - The document must be written in third person.
-- The document must identify all stakeholders including the instuctor, supervisor, and cusotmer.
+- The document must identify all stakeholders including the instuctor, supervisor, and customer.
 - The problem must be clearly defined using "shall" statements.
 - Existing solutions or technologies that enable novel solutions must be identified.
 - Success criteria must be explicitly stated.